abinit/abinit/doc/mkdocs-tutorials/nuc.md

 with the asymmetry of the coupling tensor, and, finally, the three contributions to the total.
 Note that the valence part, efg_el, is quite small, while the ionic part and the on-site PAW part are larger.
-In fact, the PAW part is largest--this is why these calculations give very poor results with norm-conserving pseudopotentials, and need the full accuracy of PAW.
+In fact, the PAW part is largest -- this is why these calculations give very poor results with norm-conserving pseudopotentials, and need the full accuracy of PAW.